-Ohio's system for evaluating principals (Ohio's Principal Evaluation System) provides building leaders with a detailed view of their performance, with a focus on specific strengths and opportunities for improvement.
+Description of Data: Ohio's system for evaluating principals (Ohio's Principal Evaluation System) provides building leaders with a detailed view of their performance, with a focus on specific strengths and opportunities for improvement.

-The Ohio Principal Evaluation System (OPES) data reported here are limited in that the information in the report is for those individuals receiving their licenses with effective years of 2017, 2018, 2019 and 2020.
+The Ohio Principal Evaluation System (OPES) data reported here are limited in that the information in the report is for those individuals receiving their licenses within the previous four effective years.

 An apparent dip in evaluations for the most recent "Initial License Effective Year" cohort comes from the perception that any given year's evaluation results are actually a chronological view of evaluations.
 Rather, it's a view of the evaluations from that school year, showing four different cohorts of licensed educators.
 The most recently licensed cohort will eventually have more evaluation results in its second year as more educators find employment as teachers or principals.

-Associated Principal Evaluation Classifications Initial Licensure # Accomplished # Skilled # Developing # In Effective Year 2020 N<10 N<10 N<10 N<10 2021 N<10 N<10 N<10
+Associated Principal Evaluation Classifications

+Initial Licensure Effective Year # Accomplished # Skilled # Developing # Ineffective

+2020 N<10 N<10 N<10 N<10

+2021 N<10 N<10 N<10 N<10

+2022 N<10 N<10 N<10 N<10

+2023 N<10 N<10 N<10 N<10